csvoss/syndra/README.md

 ### Writing an *iota* predicate directly

 It is also possible to construct your own *iota* predicates using Syndra.
 Consult `l_to_z3/predicate.py` for a list of building blocks (subclasses of `Predicate`) that can be used to construct predicates.
+See ***iota* basics**, below, for a description of what these predicates mean and how they work.

 Manipulating predicates
 ---